decentraland/nft-server/README.md

 - `emotePlayMode`: Filter results by `EmotePlayMode`.
 Possible values: `simple`, `loop`
 - `contractAddress`: Filter results by contract address.
 It supports multiple values by adding the query param multiple times.
 Type: `address`.
 - `itemId`: Filter results by `itemId`.
 Type: `string`.
+- `minPrice`: Return only sales with a price higher than this.
+Type `number`.
+- `maxPrice`: Return only sales with a price lower than this.
+Type `number`.
 - `network`: Filter results by `Network`.
 Possible values: `ETHEREUM`, `MATIC`.

 ## Orders